 This is not just another "I see red, the computer will never see red" argument (although it is perhaps related).
 The "seeing red" arguments focus on qualitatively rich but nevertheless cognitively simple aspects of experience.
 I am talking instead about our ability to have cognitively complicated scenes before us in our mind's eye, to see the complex as one thing, all at once in its entirety: e pluribus unum.
 This is sometimes referred to as the unity of consciousness.

 I would like to distinguish this from the so-called binding problem, however.
 The binding problem refers to the fact that, for example, the visual processing parts of the brain and the auditory processing parts are quite different, and in fact take different amounts of time to do their jobs.
 In spite of these facts, we can have a single experience that incorporates elements from several senses at the same time, and they are synchronized.
 The binding problem is fascinating in its own right, but what I am talking about here is, I think, at least as fundamental.
-I am concerned not so much with the way in which different sense modalities (vision, hearing, smell, etc.) can be bound together in a single percept, but how anything at all, even within a single sense modality, may have any kind of high-level unity at all.
+I am concerned not so much with the way in which different sense modalities (vision, hearing, smell, etc.) can be bound together in a single percept, but how anything at all, even within a single sense modality, may have any kind of unity at all.

 The upshot of all of this is that we do not live in a reductionist universe.
 That is to say, there are inherent, absolute things above the level of the quark, but below the level of the whole universe itself.
-Mid-level things may only exist in our minds, but that is enough to say that they do exist.
+These mid-level things may only exist in our minds, but that is enough to say that they do exist.
 My moment of consciousness as I look at a tree is absolutely, indubitably, a single thing.
 There are inherent things in my conscious mind that spread across or incorporate any lower level things that might be taken as their elements.
 Like my seeing red, these things in my mind can not be illusory.
 If it seems that there are mid-level unitary things among my percepts, then those seemings themselves must be mid-level unitary things.
 They really exist in the universe.

 It could be argued that my percept of a tree is not an indivisible whole: you can easily break it into parts.
 But that only means that I have a tree percept, then, often by effort of willful analysis, I have a subsequent follow-on percept of tree parts, albeit possibly with tendrils of reference reaching back to the original unitary tree percept.
 Just because a cathedral is made of stones, it does not follow that my conception of a cathedral is made of my conception of stones.
 Even if my conception of the cathedral incorporates the knowledge of the stones, there is still a single experienced percept of the cathedral that subsumes this fact.

 My percepts are immediately, manifestly unitary whole things.
 Regardless of the cognitive or physiological mechanism which supports them, they provide me with a counter-example to the doctrine of ontological reductionism.
 I know I perceive my percepts, and that those percepts really are whole objects just as certainly as I know I see red.
 Things, in my mind, are qualia, as are all abstractions - manifestly before me, all at once.
 A thing is an abstraction, and all abstractions are things.
-In contrast, a car, for example, just is a heap of its atomic parts, doing what they must whether you think of them collectively as a car or not.
+In contrast, a car just is a heap of its atomic parts, doing what they must whether you think of them collectively as a car or not.

 I think that this unique status of our objects of consciousness as mid-level inherent things is at least as important as the fact that red seems red to me.
 Consciousness gives us not only examples that there are such things as qualitative essences in the universe, but also that there are such things as things.
 This argument may strike some people as a case of comparing apples and oranges.
 "Just because you perceive something as an inherent whole doesn't mean it actually is an inherent whole", one might be tempted to argue.
 "You are just interpreting it that way."
 But it is the percept itself, the interpretation, not the thing out there in the world that is being perceived, that I am talking about.